RainingClouds/how-we-work/PROJECT_UNDERSTANDING.md

 Activities
 1. Create a critical path for the users to discover and use the solution offered by the Product.

-## Quests
-So we have a couple of forms that we make you fill up before starting the project.
+2. We ask Clients to fill up our 'Quests Forms'.
 This form focuses on getting the primary information related to the project.
-We have separate quests for Android, iOS and web applications.
+We have separate quests for Android, iOS and Web applications.
 This gives us and also clients, a kick start to the project.

 Here is [Android Quest](https://rainingclouds.typeform.com/to/ZolKsb) for reference.
 Also we get feedbacks from every of our client about these quests, and continuously update them.